BestTimesToVisit.com Logo

 Frequently Asked Questions

-Beyond the main resorts, what are some truly local experiences or hidden gems you'd recommend?
+Beyond the famous resorts, are there any truly 'off-the-beaten-path' islands or experiences you'd recommend?

 What's the deal with currency and tipping in the Pacific Islands?
 Should I carry a lot of cash?